Guest Post by Sophie Darling – WeddingDresses.com

 When you begin planning your wedding, you’ll soon be bombarded with advice from everyone.
 Susan down the street wants to tell you about how you simply must get this particular caterer, and your friend’s sister-in-law’s hairdresser is convinced she knows the perfect florist for you.

 Many people will claim to have the tip to make your wedding that much more fantastical.
-But what about how to make your wedding (as us frugal types can appreciate) more affordable?
+But what about how to make your wedding more affordable (as us frugal types can appreciate)?

 6 Wedding Savings Tips

-It’s true that “affordable” isn’t often associated with wedding planning.
+It’s true that making your wedding more affordable isn’t often associated with wedding planning.
 Weddings, after all, are notoriously pricey affairs.
 That is, unless you employ some smart tips to scrape thousands off your budget.

 Who better to trust than wedding experts?
 Here are some of our favorite tips for planning a beautiful, yet affordable wedding.